 Once the spillover is placed, you can customize the Spillover by using Spillover Options under the Object Tab.

-Type: 3 options are available Spillover, Forward Negative Edge and Reverse Negative Edge.
+Spillover Options: Spillover, Forward Negative Edge, Tiered and Reverse Negative Edge.

 Covered Spillway: This option allows the beam to continue over spillovers.
 Uncheck this option to remove coping from above the water feature.